Azure/acr/docs/virtual-network/container-registry-vnet.md

 * Only an Azure virtual machine or Azure AKS cluster can be used as a host to access a container registry in a virtual network.
 Other Azure services including Azure Container Instances aren't currently supported.
 * You can only use the Azure portal to manage default network access rules for a container registry.
-* IP network rules for access from specific public IP address ranges are not currently supported.

 ## Virtual network configuration overview